gbronca/simon-project/README.md

 JSS was validated by ESLint.

+## Challenges

+One of the main challenges in the project was to align the gameboard keeping its round format and at the same time being responsive to the user screen size.

 ## Issues

 * The audio files are only cached when they are first played, causing delays and on audio output.
 After some research and tests, I wasn't able to find a solution that would fix the problem.